Sartell, Minnesota: History

 In 1905, construction began on both the Sartell Pulp and Paper Company and the Sartell Dam across the Mississippi, near the "third rapids".
 Both were completed in 1907, the dam project having claimed the lives of seven workers.
 Watab Pulp and Paper was rebuilt and expanded through the years, passing through multiple ownerships and eventually emerging as Verso Paper's Sartell mill, the city's largest employer.

 In 1907, residents of the town decided to incorporate.
 Several influential people felt the town ought to be named Wengert, after a local businessman.
 But because of Joseph Sartell's many relatives and generous contributions to the community, the town was incorporated as "The Village of Sartell" in his honor.
 From 1907 until 1973 there was a Sartell on nearly every City Council, the most prominent being Ripley "Rip" B. Sartell, store owner and mayor for 31 years.

 The village continued to grow slowly, developing a number of businesses and a downtown on the east side of the Mississippi along U.S. Highway 10.
 In the 1960s, the highway was rerouted farther east, contributing to the downtown's demise.
 In 1973 the Minnesota Legislature required all municipal designations be changed to "city", so "the Village of Sartell" became "the City of Sartell".
 The construction of the Sartell Bridge over the Mississippi in the early 1980s replaced the remaining businesses.
 This and Sartell's location near St. Cloud's major retail center account for its lack of a traditional "downtown".

 Independent School District 748, Sartell-St. Stephen, was created in 1969 because residents wanted to educate their children locally.
 Despite the lack of a downtown, the city continued to grow at an increasing pace in the 1970s.
 From 1960 to the present, the city's population has gone from 700 to over 18,000.

 Economy

 Sartell's largest employers have been the paper mill that started in 1907 as Watab Pulp & Paper, became St. Regis Paper Company in 1947, and then Verso Paper Sartell Mill, and DeZurik Water Controls, whose valve production plant is in Sartell.
 The city also hosts a number of small businesses, including gas stations, restaurants, grocery stores, and salons.
 In 2012 the Verso Paper mill was severely damaged by an explosion and, due also to decreasing paper demand, was shut down and sold for parts.
-More recently the city has begun to urbanize, adding larger chain businesses such as Walmart and Sam's Club in a newly developed area eventually to be a new downtown.
+More recently the city has begun to urbanize, adding larger chain businesses in a newly developed area eventually to be a new downtown.